 MotionPoint’s fully turn-key proxy solution constantly monitors your flagship website for content changes.
 When new or edited content is detected, it’s automatically queued for translation.
-This content is translated in one business day or less, eliminating the effort and expense of manually identifying content and overseeing translation throughout.
+This content is translated typically within one business day, eliminating the effort and expense of manually identifying content and overseeing translation throughout.

-MotionPoint translates your website updates in one business day or less—with no effort required on your end.
+MotionPoint translates your website updates typically within one business day—with no effort required on your end.